apitoolkit/apitoolkit-landing/about/index.md

 ## APItoolkit is built by real engineers to solve problems that have cost them a lot in the past

 We’re engineers at our core, who are very close to the problems we are solving.
-So, we encourage our users to be a part of this community evolving solutions to solve API documentation, management and observability.
+So, we encourage our users to be a part of this community, evolving solutions to solve API documentation, management and observability.

 You can do this by joining our Discord channel to join others who are